seanmossman/WSU_ThesisTemplate_LaTeX/README.md

 # To do for the LaTeX 3 development branch

+1. Add the dedication page.
 1. Convert to the new latex 3 syntax.
-1. Create packages for disserations vs thesis, customize these per degree offered.
+1. Create packages for dissertations vs thesis, customize these per degree offered.
 1. add 'page' to the other table of contents options.
-1. refactor file structure to use a folder framework.
+1. re-factor file structure to use a folder framework.
 1. Add draft option to the .cls file.
 It will toggle:
 	1. Document frames
 	1. Layout page
 	1. todo notes
-	1. WSU formatting reqirement notes
+	1. WSU formatting requirement notes